Hokken/fe-tech-test/PROJECT-APPROACH.md

-Here is how I approach this project  and most projects from concept to deployment:
+Here is how I approached this project  and most projects from concept to deployment:

 1. 1 hour - Research the project and understand the requirements(2h)